 One sure sign of summer in my family: Aunt Sheila coming in from the flats carrying a bag full of razor-clam shells.
-These she employs to add texture throughout her house, most famously on a living-room shelf (seen here and in Remodelista: A Manual for the Considered Home).
+These she employs to add texture throughout her house, most famously on a living-room shelf (as seen in Remodelista: A Manual for the Considered Home).

 I suppose it was inevitable, then, that the rest of the family would get into the game.
-Recently, I decided to try my hand at making a pendant lamp with a razor-clam shade, inspired by the porcelain sculptures I spotted at Parma Lilac.
+Recently, I decided to try my hand at making a pendant lamp with a razor-clam shade.
 The next time Sheila headed to the beach, I tagged along.

 Read on for a list of materials and step-by-step instructions: